altayar/carving/FILECARVE_ME01t/README.txt

 defsec.ltd
 irc.freenode.net ##Defsec

-Just to speed up the combining procsess ,, its a "Pain in the ass" trying to without any tool
+Just to speed up the combining proccess ,, its a "Pain in the ass" trying to without any tool

 *jpeginfo must be installed
-*Put the data files in the Data files
+*Put the data files in the "data" folder

 -apt-get install jpeginfo
 -use catchfooter.sh to generate the images "./catchfooter.sh"